Gdlv/trackJR/README.md

+---
+output:
+  pdf_document: default
+  html_document: default
+---
 # trackJR

 *Using Julia language and R for tracking tiny insects: an analysis of microhymenoptera wasps and olfactometers responses.*

-This package allow working and tracking tiny insect responses and is inspired in [pathtrackr](https://aharmer.github.io/pathtrackr/) and a solution to work with tiny insect.
+This package allow working and tracking tiny insect responses.
 Also, as use [Julia](https://julialang.org), it allow "meeting the velocity" and could be very helpful for batch processing.
 Also, many functions of the packages has [shiny](https://shiny.rstudio.com/) elements to help users.

 We develop this package for [R](https://cran.r-project.org/) because (we love R! and) most analyzes in ecological studies are in R environment.
 R is a more "mature" language than Julia.
 Although, as is expect for other languages, such as [Phyton](), Julia would be the place were newly ecological advances stay.

+`TrackJR`is inspired in the R package [pathtrackr](https://aharmer.github.io/pathtrackr/) and a solution to work with tiny insect.
 The main functions for tracking are in `Julia` language and used in R by [JuliaCall](https://cran.r-project.org/package=JuliaCall).
 These function are common from images processing and based on `convolve` with a kernel filter and take the `edgeness` of an image ([MIT Course](https://computationalthinking.mit.edu/Fall20/)).

 ![window](figs/00000212.png)